 Montessori education builds a child’s capability to become a fulfilled and productive adult able to contribute to the world – at home, at work, and in their community.
 Maria Montessori’s observation of human development from birth to adulthood led to an education approach that supports children’s natural development, providing the skills and support to reach their full potential in life.
 With a strong emotional, behavioral, and moral foundation, children become motivated, active, and independent learners who are prepared for the real world.

 Montessori develops the whole child.
 Academics and knowledge-building are key qualities of Montessori, as is the ability to think creatively and understand the needs of others.
 When these fundamental skills are fostered early in life, children gain the capability to problem solve, persevere, and interact well with others in any circumstance.

 Montessori teachers are experts in child development, guiding children to learn independently and reach their unique potential.
 Children have the freedom to engage in their own learning experience and the Montessori teacher is there to support the child throughout this process.

 Montessori learning environments are designed to fit the specific needs of each child’s stage of development.
 Learning is all about the activity and independence of the child to find out what they need at each particular moment.

 Building an Anti-Bias/Anti-Racist Community

-At MCH, we aim for each child to express comfort and joy with human diversity; to increasingly recognize injustice; and to have the will and the skills to act against prejudice.
+At MCH, we aim for each child to express comfort and respect for human diversity, to increasingly recognize injustice, and to have the will and the skills to act against prejudice.
 As adults, we must do the same.
-Our goals cannot be achieved without recognizing and dismantling the systems of bias that continue to marginalize Black, Indigenous and People of Color.
-That means committing—individually and collectively, again and again—to reflect and grapple with the racism in ourselves, our organizations, and our society.
+Our goals cannot be achieved without recognizing and dismantling the systems of bias that continue to marginalize Black, Indigenous, and People of Color.
+That means committing – individually and collectively, again and again, to reflect and grapple with the racism in ourselves, our organizations, and our society.
 Read our entire ABAR Statement